Bangladeshi Haleem

 Haleem is the slow-pounded wheat-and-meat stew beloved across South Asia at Ramadan, simmered for hours until rich.
 The Bangladeshi version keeps the meat in small tender pieces rather than mashing it smooth — a hearty bowl to break the fast.

 Spoon it up and it clings — a velvety, gently grainy porridge laced with shreds of meltingly soft beef.
-Warm garam masala hums underneath while fried onions, lime, and ginger snap it awake on top.
-It is deeply savory, almost meaty-sweet, and impossibly comforting.
+Warm garam masala runs underneath while fried onions, lime, and ginger sharpen it on top.
+Deeply savory, almost meaty-sweet, and very filling.

 Hours of low simmering hydrolyzes the meat's collagen into gelatin and breaks the wheat and lentil starches down, so constant stirring emulsifies fat, protein, and starch into one cohesive, glossy mass.
 The acidic lime and pungent garnishes cut through that richness.